the-road-to-learn-react/the-road-to-react/manuscript/react-modern/meet-the-react-component.md

 Before we dive deeper into each topic, here comes a quick overview of what you are seeing:

-* First, this React component, called App component, is just a JavaScript function.
+* First, this React component, called the App component, is just a JavaScript function.
 In contrast to JavaScript functions, it's defined in [PascalCase](https://www.robinwieruch.de/javascript-naming-conventions).
-This kind of component is commonly called **function component**.
+This kind of component is commonly called a **function component**.
 Function components are the modern way of using components in React, however, be aware that there are other variations of React components too. (see **component types** later)
 * Second, the App component doesn't receive any parameters in its function signature yet.
 In the upcoming sections, you will learn how to pass information (props) from one component to another component.
 These props will be accessible via the function's signature as parameters then. (see **props** later)
 * And third, the App component returns code that resembles HTML.
 You will see how this new syntax, called JSX, allows you to combine JavaScript and HTML for displaying highly dynamic and interactive content in a browser. (see **JSX** later)

-The function component possesses implementation details between function signature and return statement, like any other JavaScript function.
+The function component possesses implementation details between the function signature and the return statement, like any other JavaScript function.
 You will see this in practice in action throughout your React journey:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~